contiki-ng/mspsim/README.txt

 - Easy to add external components that emulates external HW
 - Supports monitoring of registers, adding breakpoints, etc.
 - Built-in profiling of executed code
+- Statistics for various components modes (on/off, LPM modes, etc).
 - Emulates some external hardware such as TR1001 and CC2420.
+- Command Line Interface, CLI, for setting up breakpoints and output to files or windows.

 * What is emulated of the MSP430
 - CPU (instruction level simulation)